10 Obscure Coral Snake Species

 Source: “Micrurus serranus Bolivian Coral Snake 11” by Rich Hoyer – CC BY 2.0

-This snake has similar colours to the Venezuelan coral snake, but with more evenly spaced bands.
-The red is only slightly longer than the rest.
+This species has similar colours to the Venezuelan coral snake, but with more evenly spaced bands, as the red bands are only slightly longer than the rest.
 One recognisable sign is a mostly black head from above, but with a pale stripe crossing the snout.
-Bolivian coral snakes reach a maximum (so far) of 82.2cm.

 This species is a confirmed snake-eater, having sworn itself to the dark arts of ophiophagy long ago.
-Confirmed snakes in its diet include the blind snake Epictia striatula, ringed hognose snakes (Xenodon semicinctus) and a Harvey’s blackhead (Apostolepis multicincta), another snake found exclusively in Bolivia.
+Confirmed snakes in its diet include the blind snake Epictia striatula, ringed hognose snake (Xenodon semicinctus) and Harvey’s blackhead (Apostolepis multicincta), another rare snake found exclusively in Bolivia.

 5 Avery’s coral snake